CoderDojoTC/micropython/docs/basics/06-wireless.md

 delta = ticks_diff(ticks_ms(), start)
-print("Connect Time:", delta, 'milliseconds') print(wlan.ifconfig())
+print("Connect Time:", delta, 'milliseconds') print('IP Address:', wlan.ifconfig()[0])
 ```

-This code also supports a timer that will display the number of milliseconds for the access point to become valid.
+This code also supports a timer that will display the number of seconds for the access point to become valid in the console.
 The first time after you power on, this may take several seconds.
 After you are connected the connection will be cached and the time will be 0 milliseconds.

 First run upon power on might take several seconds:
 ```
 >>> %Run -c $EDITOR_CONTENT
-Connecting to WiFi Network Name: anndan-2.4
-Waiting for connection...
+Connecting to WiFi Network Name: MY_NETWORK_NAME Waiting for connection...
 0.1.2.3.Connect Time: 4640
-('10.0.0.70', '255.255.255.0', '10.0.0.1', '75.75.75.75')
+IP Address: 10.0.0.70
 ```

 The second and consecutive runs will use a cached connection.

 ```
 >>> %Run -c $EDITOR_CONTENT
-Connecting to WiFi Network Name: anndan-2.4
-Connect Time: 0 milliseconds
+Connecting to WiFi Network Name: MY_NETWORK_NAME Connect Time: 0 milliseconds
-('10.0.0.70', '255.255.255.0', '10.0.0.1', '75.75.75.75')
+IP Address: 10.0.0.70
 >>>
 ```